nvelkavrh/iii_mcat/README.txt

-Innovative Mobile Catalogue Interface
+This is a fork of elibtronic's "Innovative Mobile Catalogue Interface v.
+0.1" project.
-v.
-0.1

-More details to follow
+I am customizing it to work with my institution's catalog and other III sites that are using the 2009B WebPac Pro example set.